Difficulties with gait function

-Therefore, it is good to know which aids are available for seniors.
+Therefore, it's good to know what aids are available to seniors.
 Walking aids for seniors that make it easier to stay active while helping to prevent falls and allow you to continue living in your own home.

-We know that exercise is good for your body and health.
+We know that exercise is good for both your physical and mental health.
 Physical activity prevents dementia and many other health related problems.
 Research shows that exercise can indeed play a key role in enabling people to live a healthy life.

-Therefore, we recommend that the walking aids for seniors are used to keep them as active as possible, so that they can continue to actively participate in social activities and maintain their gait function and quality of life.
-However, not all walking aids are good for the body and the health.
+Therefore, we recommend that walking aids for seniors are used to keep you as active as possible, so that you can continue to actively participate in social activities and maintain their gait function and quality of life.

 Good walking aids will help you to continue performing difficult tasks without doing the work for you.